GWC-DCMB/CapstoneProject/datasets/README.md

 * AP Scores: AP test scores acros subjects and stratified by various demographcis (e.g. gender) and by state: https://research.collegeboard.org/programs/ap/data/participation/ap-2018
 * Internet trends survey 2018: This dataset contains questions about social media use in 2018 and attitudes toward the internet and whether Americans think it’s good or bad for society.
 See `pew_internet_core_trends_survey.csv`, along with the key and full questionnare.
 * Homeownership in the U.S.: Homeownership by age group from the U.S. Census Bureau, 1982-2018.
 See `us_homeownership_1982to2018_thousands.csv` or `us_homeownership_1982to2018_thousands_long.csv`.
+* Great Lakes Restoration Initiative Projects: Information about funding since 2010 for 16 different federal organizations to address threats to the Great Lakes ecosystem (pollution, invasive species management, algal blooms, habitat restoration, safe drinking water).
+See `GreatLakesRestorationInitiative_AllProjects.xlsx`.
+* Measuring Fashion 2018: Environmental impact of the global apparel and footwear industries study, [see the full report here](https://quantis-intl.com/wp-content/uploads/2018/03/measuringfashion_globalimpactstudy_full-report_quantis_cwf_2018a.pdf).
+* Open Policing: Standardized data on vehicle and pedestrian stops from law enforcement departments across the country.
+[Browse for datasets by location here](https://openpolicing.stanford.edu/data/).
+* Social media use and adolescent mental health: Data was collected and analyzed in a publication, but may be interesting for re-analysis/asking different questions.
+[Find the journal article and tables here.](https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2749480)

 More potential data sets are listed [here](https://github.com/fivethirtyeight/data/tree/master/) or [here](Datasets_for_GWC.xlsx) or [here](http://lit.eecs.umich.edu/downloads.html#undefined) but you need approval from Facilitators if you choose something not on the above list.